Lambda Proxy Integration vs Standard Integration in API Gateway: Event Format Deep Dive

 |---|---|

-| Proxy Integration | API Gateway passes the full HTTP request to Lambda as a structured event and returns Lambda's response directly to the client with no transformation. |
+| Lambda Proxy Integration | API Gateway integration type (AWS_PROXY) that forwards the full HTTP request context to Lambda as a structured event envelope without VTL transformation. |

-| Standard Integration | API Gateway applies VTL mapping templates to transform both the request (before Lambda) and the response (before the client). |
+| Standard Integration | API Gateway integration type (AWS) that uses VTL mapping templates to transform requests before invoking Lambda and responses before returning to the client. |

-| VTL (Velocity Template Language) | A Java-based templating language used by API Gateway to define request/response mapping logic. |
+| VTL (Velocity Template Language) | The templating language used by API Gateway mapping templates to transform request and response payloads in standard integration. |

-| 502 Bad Gateway | The HTTP error returned by API Gateway when Lambda's response does not conform to the expected proxy response structure. |
+| 502 Bad Gateway | The HTTP error returned by API Gateway when a Lambda function under proxy integration returns a response that does not conform to the required {statusCode, headers, body} structure. |

 Comments